DanielQiu2014/GettingAndCleaningDataProject/README.md

 Description
 -----------------

-Each parts are detailed belwo:
+Each parts are detailed below:

 1. Obtain data set